srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. On the **Add Certificate** pane, for **Certificate Name**, enter a logical name for the _Root CA Certificate_ into the field.
 For example, `root-ca-cert`.

-    [!NOTE] This name could be the same as the name of the certificate file, or something different.
+    > **Note**: This name could be the same as the name of the certificate file, or something different.
 This is a logical name that has no correlation to the _Common Name_ within the X.509 CA Certificate.

 1. For the **Certificate .pem or .cer file.** upload field, select the `azure-iot-test-only.root.ca.cert.pem` CA Certificate that you just downloaded.